 I previously wrote about the benefits of transferring hotel points to another person’s account.
 Since I mainly manage my boyfriend’s award accounts, I like to keep all our points together when possible.
 We stayed at a Marriott in October for a wedding.
 I was under the impression that you couldn’t earn points on stays booked through group bookings like wedding blocks.
 I’m not really sure why I thought this but my boyfriend had the desk add his Marriott number (instead of mine) so we could get free wi-fi (it still baffles me that this is considered a “perk” of some hotel rewards programs…).

 Anyway, we’re planning on staying at a Marriott in Venice (Boscolo Venezia or J.W.
 Marriott, someone help me decide!) next summer so I needed to transfer the points to my account.
 Usually it costs $10 to transfer Marriott points.
 Since the merger with Starwood, it’s now possible to do this for free with this workaround.
 You can transfer Marriott points to Starwood at a 3:1 ratio.
 Then you can transfer the points to another Starwood Preferred Guest member if they are part of the same household.
-Last step is having that person transfer the points to their Marriott account.
+The last step is having that person transfer the points to their Marriott account.
 A little confusing, but it’s free.
 I learned two things when trying to do this:

 - Starwood accounts must be open for 30 days before you can transfer between accounts.